- Getting there and getting around

 All wildlife is protected

-Birds are particularly wary of dogs and will rise up and fly away, sometimes into the path of oncoming vehicles.
+Birds are particularly wary of dogs and horses.
+When disturbed birds will rise up and fly away, sometimes into the path of oncoming vehicles.

 - Penalties apply when dogs are allowed to chase wildlife, whether deliberate or not.